 The highlight of the day’s event is the float parade.

-After attending the Blessing of the Fleet, Hervey Bay Seafood Festival and whale watching the previous weekend, I have returned to Hervey Bay with my marine naturalist husband Tony to see whether the parade is as much fun.
+After attending the Blessing of the Fleet, Hervey Bay Seafood Festival and a whale watching cruise onboard Freedom III the previous weekend, I have returned to Hervey Bay with my marine naturalist husband Tony to see whether the parade is as much fun.

 As dusk proceeds, the excitement builds.